supernovahs/DeathNote/README.md

 - We are depositing WETH into aave v3 and withdrawing them .
 Currently, the strategy to generate yield is fairly simple.
 There is definitely scope for improvement.
 But for the time being, my main focus was logic for main strategy .

 ## Testing

+Set the ETH_RPC_URL and etherscan api keu in the .env file , take a look at example.env

 You can find the unit tests in [here](https://github.com/supernovahs/DeathNote/blob/master/src/test/Operation.t.sol).
 To run tests,
 ```